bcgov/data-publication/pages/metadata_providers_guide.md

 1. Click the **Resources** tab.
 1. Click the **Manage BCGW Resource** button.
 1. Click the **Yes** button on the _Object is available, would you like to add the resource link?_ pop-up.
-1. Fill in the following details, where the update cycle is the manditory field:
+1. Fill in the following details, where the update cycle is the mandatory field:
 	1.	**Resource Description**
 	1.	**Resource Update Cycle**
 	1.	**Beginning Date**